 Once you’re happy with the terms and you choose to accept your place, you can then respond to the university to confirm it.
 If you’ve applied for multiple programmes, you may receive offers for each one.

 Most universities charge an acceptance fee for you to confirm your place.
-This amount is usually quite high; around HKD$10,000.
-In USD that’s roughly $1275 or £970.
-The fee is non-refundable if you choose not to attend the university.
-However, it does count towards your first semester’s tuition.
+This amount is usually quite high - around 10,000 HKD.
+That’s roughly 1,275 USD or 970 GBP.
+The fee is non-refundable if you choose not to attend the university, but otherwise it does count towards your first semester’s tuition.

 To study in Hong Kong, you will need to apply for a student visa.
 You have to fill out various forms, as well as provide photocopies of your ID, letter of admission, and evidence of your financial standing.
 Furthermore, you will need a sponsor in Hong Kong to sign your forms.
 Usually, the university will do this for you.

-Your visa application can be made by post through the university or through the nearest Chinese consulate.
+Your visa application can be made by post through the university or through your nearest Chinese consulate.
 Residents of the Chinese Mainland can submit their application through the Immigration Department.

 Once you have confirmed your place and applied for your visa, it’s time to start planning for your travels.
 You will need to sort out accommodation for your initial period of study.
 Many universities offer on-campus housing and give priority to overseas students.
 You should be provided with information about this upon confirming your place.